BlueBrain/atlas-annotation/README.md

 ## Examples

-Here are some examples of the functionalities that one can find in the `atlinter` package.
+Here are some examples of the functionalities that one can find in the `atlannot` package.

 ### Registration

 One can compute the registration between a fixed and a moving image.
+Those images can be of any type (for example Atlas Annotations or simply intensity images).
 The inputs can be 2D or 3D, the only constraint is that they have to be of the same shape.

 ```python
 import numpy as np